 \subsection{Data structure}

-Previous work on wavelet-based adaptivity exploited the fact that the fast interpolating wavelet transform can be used to assign one wavelet coefficient to each grid point, and hence allows judging for each point if it is important or can be discarded~\cite{Holmstroem1999}.
+Previous work on wavelet-based adaptivity exploited the fact that the fast interpolating wavelet transform can be used to assign one wavelet coefficient to each grid point, and hence allows judging for each point if its wavelet coefficient is important or can be discarded~\cite{Holmstroem1999}.
 The resulting grids are as sparse as possible, and each point is a node in a tree data structure~\cite{Roussel2003} or hash-table~\cite{Mueller2003}.
 The difficulty is that these data structures are poorly aligned with the memory access of typical modern CPUs.
+Moreover it creates administration overhead for each grid point.
 If the CPU requires a data point for computing, the vicinity of this point in the 1D memory is also transferred to the CPUs cache, which explains the high performance of structured grids.
 To turn the achievable sparsity into CPU time compression, a block-based hybrid data structure is a suitable choice.
 In the context of wavelet-based multiresolution, block-based grids have first been proposed by Domingues et al.~\cite{Domingues2003} and later, independently, in~\cite{Rossinelli2011a}.
 The basic idea is however older; for adaptive computations without wavelet-support, they have been pioneered by Berger and Collela~\cite{Berger1988} and further developed by Deiterding and coworkers~\cite{Deiterding2003,Deiterding2005,Deiterding2009}.
 An excellent overview over recently developed software packages can be found in~\cite{Schornbaum2018}.